wsydney76/craft4-ddev-starter/README.md

 Also previewing pages with embedded entries is limited, what should work for now:

-* Edit embedded content section in a slidout, do not save!
+* Edit embedded content section in a slideout, do not save!
 * Close slideout, confirm if asked.
 * Press `Refresh`